digitalearthafrica/deafrica-docs/data_specs/index.rst

        :doc:`Coastlines_specs`

-       Annual shorelines and rates of coastal change along the entire African coastline at a 30 m resolution from 2000 to present.
+       Annual shorelines and rates of coastal change along the entire African coastline at a 30 m resolution from 2000 to 2021.

        :doc:`More <Coastlines_specs>`